 I recommend caution not only in regard to Threelac but any new product you haven’t tried.
 Always do a little research and see what other people saying.
 The alternative health field is not immune to scams or ineffective treatment.
-Unfortunately, the fact that so many people are now taking an interest in alternative and holistic medicine, this makes it even more vulnerable.
+Unfortunately, the fact that so many people are now taking an interest in alternative and holistic medicine, makes it even more vulnerable.
 I’m not saying that is the case with this particular product, I’m just saying that it’s always best to be an aware and informed consumer regardless of what product you’re considering.

-How about you, has it made you sick?
+How about you, did you have side effects with the Threelac Probiotic?
 Do you have an experience you’d like to share?
 Leave your comments below.